 The fund aims to provide a combination of capital growth and income, net of the Ongoing Charge Figure, higher than the average return of the IA Global Bond Sector over any five-year period.
-At least 70% of the fund is invested in investment grade government bonds from anywhere in the world, including emerging markets.
-It can also invest in high yield bonds.
-Investments are selected based on in-depth analysis of individual bond issuers, combined with an assessment of global, regional, and country-specific macroeconomic factors.
+At least 80% of the fund is invested in bonds issued by government and companies from anywhere in the world, including emerging markets.
+These bonds can be denominated in any currency.
+The fund is a flexible global bond fund.
+The selection of bonds as well as exposure to markets and currencies are based on in-depth analysis of individual bond issuers, combined with an assessment of global, regional, and country-specific macroeconomic factors.